WHAT’S COMING UP?

 AUSTRALIAN BIRD FEEDING/WATERING STUDY.
 Do you have bird-baths in your garden?
 Do you actually provide food for wild birds?
 A team from Griffith and Deakin Universities would love you to register to take part in their study of bird-feeding and watering in people’s gardens.
-Click here for more information and how to register.
+Click here [Link expired] for more information and how to register.

 DEFENDERS IN ACTION.
 The lawyers from the Environmental Defenders Office are involved in several actions in behalf of clients who are challenging decisions and actions relating to the Adani Carmichael and Alpha coal mines.
-You can read more and offer your support here.

 WHAT’S BEEN HAPPENING?